violetping/LAB_Assignments/Capstone/README.md

 2. Open `index.html` in any modern browser (e.g., Chrome).

 3. Resize the window or use DevTools (F12 > Toggle device toolbar) to test responsiveness.

-- Optional: Deploy to GitHub Pages for live view.

-**Screenshots:** (Optional - add screenshot-desktop.png and screenshot-mobile.png to repo root)